freeflowuniverse/tf-peertube/support/docker/production/README.md

 # Deployment

-This is the setup steps to expose a peertube instance over http://0.0.0.0:9000.
+These are the setup steps to expose a peertube instance over http://0.0.0.0:9000.
 A separate reverse proxy should be created with the domain speciied in the config below forwarding the traffic to the peretube instance endpoint.

-docker compose file typical [setup](./docker-compose-without-reverse-proxy.yml)
+docker compose file typical [setup](./docker-compose-without-reverse-proxy.yml).
+Should be copied over `docker-compose.yml`

-Peertube webserver info:
+Peertube environment file variables (can be found in `.env` file):

 ```yaml
 POSTGRES_USER=postgres